digama0/mmj2/INSTALL.md

 You don't have to use the set.mm database with mmj2, but the mmj2 tutorial uses it, and many mmj2 users will want it.

 Install the database file set.mm.
-Its recommended place is C:\set.mm\set.mm for Windows.
+A common place is C:\set.mm\set.mm for Windows.
 You can do this with:

 ~~~~
 cd \
 git clone https://github.com/metamath/set.mm.git
 ~~~~

+Note that the first `cd` line chooses where the directory you want to contain the directory of databases; use a different value if you want it somwhere else.

 #### (Optional) Install Metamath-exe